 Essential reading: Compare sports watches with our interactive tool

 Built-in GPS is important as it provides for more accurate location and distance information.
 It also renders you free from your phone.
 Such devices cost a bit more but are a real step up from most ordinary fitness trackers.
 These watches have built-in heart rate monitors and some will assist you with your swimming and cycling needs, too.

 Below you’ll find our pick of the top GPS running watches.
 We’ve also included quick descriptions of some of the many features they offer.

 Garmin Forerunner 245 | Garmin Fenix 5 Plus | Garmin Forerunner 945 | Apple Watch Series 4 | TomTom Spark 3 Cardio | Garmin Forerunner 645 Music | Amazfit Stratos | Fitbit Ionic Adidas edition | Garmin Vivoactive 3

 Best for runners

-Despite being a few years old, the Garmin Forerunner 235 is a great option if you are looking for a value for money GPS running watch.
+The Garmin Forerunner 245 is a great option if you are looking for a value for money GPS running watch.
 In addition to keeping tabs on your runs, the device provides you with some more advanced features.
 This includes VO2 Max and current training status to indicate if you’re under-training or overdoing it, recovery time and more.